20% off your first purchase with code: SHOP24

 • Link up with another class from the location of your virtual trip.
 Exchange letters or post cards beforehand.
 Get your class excited about “visiting” their town.

-So where can you go on your virtual field trip?
-Visit a rain forest or the desert.
+Maybe you’d like to visit a rainforest or the desert.
 Check out an amazing zoo or museum.
 See beaches or mountains or even a volcano.
 How about watching an orchestra perform or strolling the streets in a historic town?
 There are so many sites you can visit online.
-Just project the video or online tour so everyone can see.
+Just project the video or online tour so everyone can see and you’ve got yourself a virtual field trip!

-Here are some of the best places to find interactive virtual tours and field trips for elementary students:
+Here are some of the best places to find interactive virtual tours and free virtual field trips for elementary students:

-One of the best virtual field trips, in my opinion, is this amazing interactive tour of the Smithsonian Museum of Natural History.
-There are so many different exhibits to see that you can easily work this virtual trip into your lesson plans, no matter what science topic you are currently teaching.
+One of the best free virtual field trips, in my opinion, is this amazing interactive tour of the Smithsonian natural history museum.
+There are so many different online exhibits to see that you can easily work this virtual trip into your lesson plans, no matter what science topic you are currently teaching.

 On this tour, you can wander through every exhibit on all three floors.
 You can also go outside and view the gardens.
 As you work your way through the museum, you can zoom in to read all of the placards and signs.
 One nice feature is the interactive map that lets you easily jump from one room to another.

-There are little camera icons called hotspots that you can click on to see something in greater detail.
+The room-by-room tours of select exhibits feature little camera icons called hotspots.
+You can click on these to see something in greater detail.
 The best part of the tour is the 360 degree viewing capability.
-By dragging the screen with your mouse, you can view the entire room - even the floor or ceiling.
+By dragging the screen with your mouse, you can view the entire room – even the floor or ceiling.
 Another great feature is the ability to visit past exhibits that are no longer on display.

 I suggest starting the tour together as a whole group and then letting students have an opportunity to explore the museum themselves on tablets or computers.
 You could even send them on a scavenger hunt to find certain things or bits of information.
 Each wing and room of the museum is marked which makes it easy for students to record where something is located.